Taplow railway station: Original station

 With the opening of the present station 1+1/2 mi to the west on 1 November 1871, Maidenhead and Taplow station was renamed Taplow; it was closed less than a year later on 1 September 1872, when a new Taplow station was opened at its current location 1/4 mi to the east.
-As with station, the actual station is a significant distance south of the village that it takes its name from.
+As with station to the east, the actual station is located to the south of the village centre.

 Current station

 The current station was opened on 1 September 1872.
 It was probably designed by GWR architect J. E. Danks, and largely dates from the quadrupling of the line, with dual gauge main line tracks.
 It is unusually large and grand in appearance, despite the fact it only serves a relatively small number of passengers during the day.
 The first reason for this was because several major GWR shareholders lived nearby and therefore used the station in Victorian times.
 The second being that it was always intended to be part of a high-quality network of stations for commuters using the GWR.

 During World War II Taplow station played an important part in transporting tanks stored at "the dump" which is now at the site of Slough Trading Estate.
-The concrete and steel-reinforced road that was laid to take the weight of the tanks can still be found in the station's south car park.
+The concrete and steel-reinforced road that was laid to take the weight of the tanks remains intact, and forms part of the access road to the station's southern car park.
 Just to the north of the station on a rail siding was a large Barbed wire dump.
 The siding has long since been removed, the remaining noticeable incline being partially occupied by the nearby SGT car dealership buildings.

 The remaining buildings of the station are outwardly little changed since their original construction.